Nobody invented cheese. Cheese invented itself.

 Every valley, a cheese

-By the late Middle Ages, Europe had developed an extraordinary diversity of cheeses—each tied to a specific place, climate, breed of animal, and set of techniques passed down through generations.
+By the late Middle Ages, Europe had developed an extraordinary range of cheeses, each tied to a specific place, climate, breed of animal, and set of techniques passed down through generations.

-The Alps alone produced dozens of distinct styles: Gruyère in Switzerland, Fontina in Italy’s Aosta Valley, Beaufort in Savoie, Appenzeller in eastern Switzerland.
-Mountain cheeses tended to be large, hard, and long-aged—practical qualities for communities that needed to store summer milk through alpine winters.
+The Alps alone produced dozens of distinct styles, from Gruyère in Switzerland to Fontina in Italy’s Aosta Valley, Beaufort in Savoie, and Appenzeller in eastern Switzerland.
+Mountain cheeses tended to be large, hard, and long-aged, which was practical for communities that needed to store summer milk through alpine winters.

 Lowland areas produced softer, smaller cheeses: Brie and Camembert in northern France, Gouda and Edam in the Netherlands, fresh cheeses across the Mediterranean.

-This regional diversity wasn’t accidental.
-It was the result of constraints: the breed of cow or goat, the elevation, the temperature of the aging cave, the local molds and bacteria in the air.
-Cheesemakers didn’t choose these variables; they worked within them.
-The result was that each region’s cheese was genuinely, physically unique—not just branded differently but structurally different.
+This regional diversity was not accidental.
+It came from constraints like the breed of cow or goat, the elevation, the cave temperature, and the local molds and bacteria in the air.
+Cheesemakers worked within those limits.
+The result was that each region’s cheese was genuinely different.

 The market emerges